 Caves inside ice are only possible if the ice deposit is big enough and does not immediately melt in spring.
 This kind of ice is called glacier, and is found all over the world.
-Huge glaciers cover the north and south pole.
-Other glaciers cover mountains in Greenland, Iceland, Norway, New Zealand, the Alps, and Alaska.
+Huge glaciers cover the North and South Pole.
+Other glaciers cover mountains, e.g. in Greenland, Iceland, Norway, New Zealand, the Alps, and Alaska.

 To create a cave inside a glacier, all we need is a little bit of warmth.
 Most glaciers are continually fed by snow in winter and loose ice as melting water in summer.
 The ice melts on the surface, and if there are cracks in the ice, the melting water flows through those cracks and down the glacier.
 As it is a little warmer than the ice, it also melts a little bit of ice where it flows, and so the water soon cuts a gorge into the glacier.
 As the ice itself flows slowly, the gorge closes some time after the water stops to flow.
-Only water flowing continually will keep the passage clear.
-But as it flows on the bottom of the gorge, the upper part of the gorge closes and the gorge becomes a cave.
+Only constantly flowing water keeps the passageway clear.
+But as it flows on the bottom of the gorge, the upper part of the gorge closes, and the gorge becomes a cave.

 Most glacier caves survive only one season.
-But in some cases there is a reason why the cave formed at this special location, and if this reason persists, the cave will be formed at the same place next ear.
-In general only glacier caves which form every year are named.
+But in some cases, there is a reason why the cave formed at this special location, and if this reason persists, the cave will be formed at the same place next year.
+In general, only glacier caves which form every year are named.
 Be aware that you will see a different cave each year.

 A special thing are some glacier caves of Iceland.
 This island has many volcanic regions, so it is rather common that volcanoes or warm springs are located below glaciers.
-This volcanic warmth melts ice at the bottom of the glacier thus producing a cavern inside.
+This volcanic warmth melts ice at the bottom of the glacier, thus producing a cavern inside.
 If the water has a way to flow out, it is air filled, if not it is water filled.
 There are so many glacier caves in Iceland that they even classify them by the color of the ice.
-This classifications is not scientific, but as it is commonly used we list it here, so you know what is meant ny those terms.
+This classification is not scientific, but as it is commonly used, we list it here, so you know what is meant by those terms.